Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Treatment options (detailed)

-There are several effective erectile dysfunction treatment options.
-The trick is matching the right tool to the right mechanism—and being honest about what we do and don't know.
+Several effective treatment options exist.
+The key is matching the right tool to the right mechanism—and being honest about what we do and don't know.

 Often first-line